Non-stop flights to Jakarta (CGK)

 China Southern: year-round flights from Guangzhou (CAN) and Shenzhen (SZX).

-Lion Air: year-round flights from Sanya (SYX).
+Lion Air: seasonal flights from Sanya (SYX).

 Non-stop flights from Japan to Jakarta